Utilizing the grid

 We make use of our grid when determining our layouts.
 Our grid works like a base structure, simply add shapes on top to create various compositions.
-These examples are based on a snapped to grid rationale, we can further create layouts that are more organic and free-floating as well.

 Shape scalability